 Since automation is becoming increasingly important in our data-driven age, Qualtrics has also developed drag-and-drop integrations into the systems that companies already use such as CRM, ticketing, or messaging, while enabling users to deliver automatic notifications to the right people.
 This feature works across brand tracking and product feedback as well as customer and employee experience.
 Other critical features such as the directory where users can connect data from 130 channels (including web, SMS, voice, video, or social), and Qualtrics iQ to analyse unstructured data will enable users to utilise their predictive analytics engine and build detailed customer journeys.
 If you’re looking for a data analytic software that needs to take care of market research of your company, Qualtrics is worth the try.

 Data science can be used for most software solutions on our list, but it does deserve a special category since it has developed into one of the most sought-after skills of the decade.
 No matter if you need to utilise preparation, integration or data analyst reporting tools, data science platforms will probably be high on your list for simplifying analytical processes and utilising advanced analytics models to generate in-depth data science insights.
 To put this into perspective, we will present RapidMiner as one of the top data analyst software that combines deep but simplified analysis.

-A comprehensive data science and machine learning platform with more than 1500 algorithms
+A comprehensive data science and machine learning platform with 1500+ algorithms and functions